U.S. 422 IN VALLEY FORGE

 Cost: $97,400,000, funded through ACT 89

-Completing the roadway connections to the completed bridge structure will follow the completion of the bridge decking.
-Construction of the final sound barriers and the completion of the Upper Merion Trail (Schuylkill River West Trail) retaining wall.
-This will facilitate trail traffic under the River Bridge.
-The trail will remain closed until Upper Merion Township has completed their section of trail construction, located adjacent to the retaining wall now under construction.
+Sound wall barrier sections along the EB422 off ramp to Rt.
+23 should be arriving for installation in March 2020.
+The contractor has also finished the construction of the Upper Merion Trail (Schuylkill River West Trail) retaining wall which will allow for trail traffic under the River Bridge.
+The trail will remain closed until Upper Merion Township has completed their section of trail construction, located adjacent to the River Bridge.

 The improvements to U.S 422 in the area of Valley Forge